Esri/configurable-app-components/README.md

 ### Namespace

-After linking the typings file to your tsconfig.json, you can use the `__esriConfigApps` namespace for the types as seen in this example.
+After linking the typings file to your tsconfig.json, you can use the `__esriConfigApps` namespace for the types.

 ### Adding CSS